Babcock & Wilcox F.C.: Ground

 The club's ground was Moorcroft Park.
 The highest attendance at the ground was 2,000 for the Scottish Cup second round tie with Morton on 14 February 1959.

 Colours

-The club played in an all black kit, with a white band on the shirt.
+The club's colours were black and white.
+Leading up to the Second World War, the arrangement was an all black kit, with a white band on the shirt.
+By the 1970s the club wore black and white 1" hooped jerseys with white shorts and socks.